Welcome to the site of the Motorcycle Riders' Association of South Australia.

 the area where you can park your motorcycle.
 During the trial period any motorcycle or scooter found parked

-outside of the designated footpath area may be issued with a fine of $91 in accordance with Australian
+outside the designated footpath area may be issued with a $91 fine in accordance with Australian

 Road Rule 197.
 Fines may also be issued by SAPOL, which would attract an additional $60 victims of crime levy.

 Q. Will there be interactions between people riding motorcycles or scooters and pedestrians?

 The locations selected for the trial do not require motorcycles or scooters to cross footpath areas or

 pedestrian desire lines.
 Unlike the recently changed laws regarding riding bicycles along footpaths, riding

 a motorcycle or scooter on a footpath is an offence.

 Q. Will the parking be free, and will there be time limits imposed on the parking?

 During the trial, the motorcycle and scooter parking will be free, consistent with all other on-street